Are social media messages from beyond the grave OK?

 As long ago as 2013, Twitter app LivesOn was promising to tweet on as you even after you died.
 It promised to analyse your online behaviour and create a personal digital afterlife under the banner, "When your heart stops beating, you'll keep tweeting."

-Now defunct, LivesOn, didn’t go anywhere, but digital legacy site Dead Social, which launched around the same time, is still going and now has thousands of users.
+Now defunct, LivesOn, didn’t go anywhere, but digital legacy site My Wishes, which launched around the same time, is still going and now has thousands of users.
 The online service helps people organise their "digital legacy" and plan what will remain online after they've died.

 Unlike the automated messages at the heart of LivesOn, Dead Social leaves control with the user.
 In essence, the system will send messages that you have written and scheduled to your social media after your death.

 While some people can see disembodied social media messages as distasteful, Dr. Mark Taubert, a UK expert in grief, social media, and end-of-life planning sees a positive aspect.

 He gives the example of someone dying from a specific illness, who might schedule messages to remind friends to get regular health check-ups.
 You can also leave goodbye messages, messages for loved ones' birthdays or for anniversaries.
 Importantly, Dead Social asks users to assign up to six executors who will "activate" the messages once they think loved ones are ready to see them.